Requesting information from the government (WOO request)

 Costs of a WOO request

 A WOO request is free.
-Some organisations may ask you to pay for copies, extracts, or summaries
+Some organisations may ask you to pay for copies, extracts, or summaries.

 Reusing public sector information (open data)

-The government has a lot of information on for example citizens, buildings, roads, and the climate.
 Entrepreneurs can use this information for commercial purposes.
-You can use this digital information for example by combining it with other data, to develop new products and services, such as apps, visualisations, and analyses.
+You can use this digital information, for example by combining it with other data, to develop new products and services, such as apps, visualisations, and analyses.
+You can find the information in the data register of the Dutch government (in Dutch).